Focused Ultrasound Foundation: Funding and media

 The FUF has received attention in part because of The Tumor, a 2015 novella by legal thriller writer John Grisham about a future glioma patient who benefits from focused ultrasound treatment.
 Grisham is distributing the book at no cost to raise awareness about the therapy and the Foundation.
 Referencing the book and Foundation, Grisham states "This is the most important book I have ever written.
 I have found no other cause that can potentially save so many lives."

 In 2018, Virginia’s former governor, Ralph Northam visited the FUF to discuss state funding toward the technology.
-The Foundation received $11 million dollars of state funding under Northam’s predecessors.
+The Foundation received $11 million in state funding under Northam’s predecessors.
 Northam pledged that he would continue the support and while also investing in education hoping to draw in more scientists.

 The Focused Ultrasound Foundation has been recognized by National Geographic UK for funding research regarding the ultrasound treatment technique that has the protentional to transform the treatment of life-threatening diseases and difficult-to-cure conditions.